luangf/Leafs/README.md

 Stack: Java / Spring Boot / REST API / Microservices / JPA / Hibernate / HTML / CSS / JS / PostgreSQL

-It is possible to add users in the form of leaves in a tree, their name is visible on the leaf.
+I made this project with the objective to add users in the form of leaves in a tree, their name is visible on the leaf.

 Demonstration image: